 There are many ups and downs in a “mil to mil” relationship.
 Mil-to-mil means one military member is married to another military member.
-The amount of separation and scheduling conflicts makes it seem like a crazy idea, just don’t tell that to the over 40,000 dual military couples on active duty.
-One large benefit of being a dual military couple is that both members receive basic housing allowance (BAH).
+The amount of separation and scheduling conflicts makes it seem like a crazy idea, just don’t tell that to the over 40,000 dual-military couples on active duty.
+One large benefit of being a dual military couple is that both members receive basic housing allowance (BAH), allowing you to get a mil-to-mil BAH.

 Currently, if married military couples do not have kids, they both receive the BAH without dependents rate.
 If the couple has kids, typically the more senior ranking claims the dependents and receives the BAH with dependents rate.
 The other member still receives the BAH without dependents rate.
 Under the proposed changes, the senior ranking member will receive BAH with dependent pay and the lower ranking member will be considered a dependent.